0xchase/HACS408E-slides/week-03.md

 currentNav: "Executables"
 ---

-# Building an Executable

-Executables are usually built using a compiler like `gcc`, `clang`, `msvc`, `rustc`, etc., which generate machine code from source code.

-Show three stages.

----
-currentNav: "Executables"
----

 # Executable Format Header

 Different platforms support different executable file formats.
 These formats begin with a header that specifies the entry point, function locations, and other metadata.